-As a pharmacist, I’ve been frequently dismayed that our modern medical solution to these mind-body connections, is to throw completely different prescription medications at the two.
+As a pharmacist, I’ve been frequently dismayed that our modern medical solution to these mind-body connections is to throw completely different prescription medications at the two.
 Not only does this often mean neglecting to “fix” the real root causes of both conditions, but many medications meant to address psychiatric symptoms often have unwanted side effects that make the physical health situation worse.

 As you can see, myo-inositol can be greatly beneficial for Hashimoto’s!